Contact Lens Care

 There are several measures you can take to prevent dry eye syndrome, such as implementing healthy lifestyle habits and avoiding certain risk factors that can cause dry eye.
 Such measures include:

-Wrap-around sunglasses can help to prevent dry eye buy protecting your eyes from irritants such as wind and dust.
-Air conditioning and heating can also cause dry eye and thus its best to limit your exposure to them.
+Wrap-around sunglasses – Wrap style sunglasses can help to prevent dry eye buy protecting your eyes from irritants such as wind and dust.

-Avoiding cigarette smoke-cigarette smoke should be avoided at all cost as not only can it cause further irritation to dry eyes; smoking in the first place can cause dry eyes.
+Avoiding cigarette smoke - Cigarette smoke should be avoided at all costs.
+Not only can it cause further irritation to dry eyes, smoking can cause dry eyes in the first place.

-Drink plenty of water- It is recommended you drink 6-8 glasses of water a day to stay perfectly hydrated.
-Constant hydration will ensure that the lubrication in your eyes doesn't deplete.
+Drink plenty of water- It is recommended you drink a minimum of 6-8 glasses of water a day to stay hydrated.
+Constant hydration can help maintain healthy tears.

-Use artificial tears-using artificial tears regularly is an excellent idea if you have chronic dry eye diseases and find that your eyes don't produce enough tears.
+Use artificial tears - Using artificial tears regularly is an excellent idea if you have chronic dry eye disease and find that your eyes don't produce enough tears.
 Even if your eyes feel ok, it's a good idea to keep them well lubricated with an extra layer of tears.

 Is it dangerous to have dry eyes?